 On April 25 1953, Warner Bros Studios released House of Wax.
 It was the first Hollywood color film to use 3-D technology.
-Additionally, it marked Vincent Price’s first foray into the horror genre, paving the way for what would become a legendary career.
+Additionally, it marked Vincent Price’s first foray into the horror genre.
+What followed was a legendary career for the horror icon.
 Its story of a brilliant wax sculptor, driven mad by betrayal and disfigurement, who uses real human bodies to create his wax figures horrified audiences in the 1950’s.

-Sixty-five years later, House of Wax is still embraced by critics and older horror fans as an atmospheric classic of its era.
+Sixty-five years later, critics still still embrace House of Wax as a classic. is still embraced by critics and older horror fans as an atmospheric classic of its era.
 For this edition of Re-Animated I take a look at the original horror classic and the inevitable remake that followed 52 years later.

-A box office hit for Warner Bros Studios, House of Wax marked an interesting transition for the horror genre.
-By the late 1940s, the Gothic Monsters of Universal Studios had been replaced by the atomic monsters and alien invaders of the 1950s.
-With its 1890’s New York setting and winding, shadowy streets, House of Wax embraced Gothic horror while its deformed, tragic killer anticipated the human monsters that films like Psycho would later popularize.
+A box office hit for Warner Bros Studios, House of Wax marked an interesting transition for horror.
+By the 1950’s, alien invaders and atomic monsters had replaced Universal Studios’ Gothic Monsters.
+With its 1890’s New York setting and winding, shadowy streets, House of Wax embraced Gothic horror.
+Yet its deformed, tragic killer anticipated the human monsters that Psycho would later popularize.

-With its 1890’s New York setting and winding, shadowy streets, House of Wax embraced Gothic horror while its deformed, tragic killer anticipated the human monsters that films like Psycho would later popularize.
+With its 1890’s New York setting and winding, shadowy streets, House of Wax embraced Gothic horror.
+Yet its deformed, tragic killer anticipated the human monsters that Psycho would later popularize.

-Director Andre DeToth created a taunt, atmospheric horror film that made full use of its Gothic setting and haunting wax figures.
-The disfigured Jarrod’s pursuit of Phyllis Kirk’s Sue Allen through dimly lit New York streets still can still elicit suspense.
-DeToth’s choice to reveal the killer’s scarred face so early in the film reduces some the shock of the climatic final reveal, but it still delivers an appropriately dramatic punch.
+Director Andre DeToth created a taunt, atmospheric horror movie.
+He makes full use of its Gothic setting and haunting wax figures.
+The disfigured Jarrod’s pursuit of Phyllis Kirk’s Sue Allen through dimly lit New York streets still elicits suspense.
+DeToth’s choice to reveal the killer’s scarred face so early reduces some the shock of the climatic final reveal, but it still delivers a dramatic punch.
 As the first colorized Hollywood film to employ 3-D technology, DeToth’s integration of the technique is still surprisingly good.
 Whether it’s a street performer launching a paddle ball at the audience or a killer’s shadow running out of the screen, the 3-D in House of Wax feels fun and innovative.

 One of the most significant aspects of House of Wax was its introduction of Vincent Price to the horror genre.
 Prior to the release of House of Wax, Price’s Hollywood career was in decline.
-Despite finding some early success with supporting roles, Price had yet to find a breakout starring role.
+Despite finding early success with supporting roles, Price had yet to find a breakout starring role.
 Following the success of House of Wax, Price would go on to enjoy a long, successful career in horror films including The House on Haunted Hill and The Abominable Dr. Phibes.
 Today, critics and fans alike consider him a horror icon.

 First, Jaume Collet-Serra’s House of Wax is not really a remake of the Vincent Price classic.
-Aside from retaining the title and concept of a killer transforming victims into wax sculptures, Collet-Serra’s House of Wax feels more like a spiritual remake of obscure 1979 film Tourist Trap.
-Price’s disfigured, tortured artist is replaced by psychopathic twin brothers turning unsuspecting lost travelers into wax figures in an abandoned rural town.
-Gothic horror is displaced by a slasher film mentality with a little ‘hillbilly rural horror’ thrown in for good measure.
+Yes, the remake keeps the title and its wax figurine-making killer.
+Nevertheless, Collet-Serra’s House of Wax feels more like a spiritual remake of obscure 1979 film Tourist Trap.
+Psychopathic twin brothers replace Price’s disfigured, tortured artist.
+And their targets – unsuspecting lost travelers stumbling into their abandoned rural town.
+Slasher movie ethics and a little ‘hillbilly’ horror displaces Gothic haunts.

-While the 2005 House of Horror was poorly received by critics it’s actually not a terrible film.
-In fact, Collet-Serra’s distancing of his remake from Price’s House of Wax by adopting slasher film tropes was probably a smart decision.
-Even in 2018 the original film holds up quite well.
+While critics were unimpressed by the 2005 House of Horror , it’s actually not a terrible film.
+In fact, Collet-Serra’s distancing the remake by adopting slasher film tropes was probably a smart decision.
+Even in 2018, Price’s original movie holds up quite well.
 Certainly, it deserves its status as a classic.
 Adopting a different approach while trading on name recognition wasn’t a bad idea.
-Collet-Serra also has an eye for staging effective thrillers with a filmography that includes The Shallows, The Commuter, and Orphan.
+Collet-Serra also has an eye for staging effective thrillers with a filmography that includes The Shallows and Orphan.

-Like most remakes, a do-over of House of Wax was a bad idea but Collet-Serra commits to his film and goes all in with the concept.
-Slasher film fans will get exactly what they expect out of this remake.
+Like most remakes, a House of Wax do-over was unnecessary.
+But Collet-Serra commits and goes all in with the concept.
+Slasher film fans will get exactly what they expect.
 It’s a slickly made horror film with a few good jumps and some surprisingly effective death scenes.
 Watching a character trying to peel wax off of an encased, still-living victim, is particularly gruesome.
 In addition, the killers’ “creation” of their living wax figure also deliver on the creepy factor.
-In fact, across the remake, the set designs in the abandoned town far exceed expectations for this type of film.
+In fact, the set designs in the abandoned town far exceed expectations for this type of film.

 The Original House of Wax is Still Worth the Price of Admission

 Younger horror fans will probably gravitate towards the remake, which is unfortunate.
-The original House of Wax is still worth the price of admission – it’s a tightly paced, genuinely suspense film with a fun premise.
+The original House of Wax is still worth the price of admission.
+It’s a tightly paced, genuinely suspense movie with a fun premise.
 That being said, the 2005 remake is far from a terrible film.
-While it doesn’t offer much new to the slasher film formula, it takes all the usual tropes executes them with some visual flair.
-The 2005 House of Wax has all the hallmarks of a “guilty pleasure”.
+While it doesn’t offer much new to the slasher formula, it executes all the usual tropes with some flair.
+Bottom line – the 2005 remake has all the hallmarks of a “guilty pleasure”.